THE WRITING PROGRAMME

 * Registration is subject to payment of the programme fee and submission of one completed story via email.

-* Scroll down for Registration rules, Scholarship and Early Bird Discounts.
+* Scroll down for Registration rules and Scholarship.

 The Writing Programme will work with the applicants on: